Piotr-Trybala/SQL_Runs_Data/README.md

 ##### Correcting TIME format before converting into seconds

 Current TIME format shows seconds as minutes and minutes as hours, in order to receive reasonable data we need to change it.
-Easy way it can be done is with MAKETIME function with HOUR and MINUTE but first, we need to make sure that there are no odd results like 99 hours that would complicate the analysis, that would require us to go back to source files.
+Easy way it can be done is with MAKETIME function with HOUR and MINUTE, but first, we need to make sure that there are no odd results like 99 hours that would complicate the analysis, that would require us to go back to the source files.

 ```sql
 SELECT MAX(segment_time), MAX(avg_pace)